Ensemble-localized Kernel Density Estimation with Applications to the Ensemble Gaussian Mixture Filter: Ensemble-localized Kernel density estimation

-where the covariance matrix $S_i$ is an application-specific tunable parameter that is unique to every $x_i$ around which we wish to localize.
+where $C$ is a normalizing constant and the symmetric positive definite matrix $S_\xi$ is an application-specific tunable parameter that is unique to every $\xi$ around which we wish to localize.
 This means, in effect that a different choice of~\cref{eq:Gaussian-localization-choice} is made for every individual particle.

 Our goal is to find a covariance matrix, $\widetilde{\Sigma}_i$, that represents the local covariance structure of $p_X$ around the point $x_i$.
-Ideally, in the case when the random variable $X$ is Gaussian, the ELKDE method should exactly recover the CKDE method, as by~\cref{thm:optimal-bandwidth} the CKDE method is optimal for Gaussian random variables.
+In the case when the random variable $X$ is Gaussian, the ELKDE method should exactly recover the CKDE method, providing equivalence and some limited sense of optimality by~\cref{thm:optimal-bandwidth}.

 Thus, we first look at the case when $p_X$ is Gaussian with known mean and covariance.
 If the distribution is Gaussian, its local behavior around every single point has to be Gaussian as well.
-Thus, it should be possible to recover the global covariance from the information contained in $p_{X|\mathcal{L}}$, for any choice of the parameter $S_i$ in~\cref{eq:Gaussian-localization-choice}.
+Thus, it should be possible to recover the global covariance from the information contained in $p_{X|\mathcal{L}=x_i}$, for any choice of the parameter $S_\xi$ in~\cref{eq:Gaussian-localization-choice}.

-In the subsequent proof, we show that by only knowing information about $p_{X|\mathcal{L}}$ and the covariance $S_i$ from~\cref{eq:Gaussian-localization-choice}, it is possible to recover the covariance of the information contained within $p_X(x)$, with the knowledge of $X$ is Gaussian.
+In the subsequent proof, we show that by only knowing information about $p_{X|\mathcal{L}}$ and the covariance $S_{\xi}$ from~\cref{eq:Gaussian-localization-choice}, it is possible to recover the covariance of the information contained within $p_X(x)$, with the knowledge of $X$ is Gaussian.

 \begin{theorem}[Approximate Gaussian covariance with E-localization] Take the random variable $X$ to be Gaussian,

 with $p_X$ being the distribution, $\mathfrak{m}$ the mean, and $\mathfrak{S}$ the covariance.
 Take also the ensemble of $N$ samples $\mathbf{X} = [x_1, \dots, x_N]$ therefrom.